jessefreeman/ai-for-dev/10_benchmarks/10_01_geekbench_ai_benchmark.md

 | 1.
 [Task Name] | [Score]               | 4.
 [Task Name] | [Score]               |
 | 2.
 [Task Name] | [Score]               | 5.
 [Task Name] | [Score]               |
 | 3.
 [Task Name] | [Score]               | 6.
 [Task Name] | [Score]               |

----

-### Submit a Pull Request

-Once you’ve formatted your results according to the template, submit a **pull request** to the main project repository.
-Be sure to include your benchmark file with the results and formatted markdown.

-You can submit a pull request by navigating to your forked repository on GitHub and clicking the **New Pull Request** button.
-Make sure to provide a short description of your benchmarks and explain the key findings in your tests.

-We look forward to your contributions!